 Prompt When Quitting will prompt the user every time CathexisVision is quit, regarding whether or not the current tabs should be reopened when the program is next started.

 Persistent clipboard will persist after closing CathexisVision.

 Connect to alarm gateway: Check to enable connection to the alarm gateway.
 Enter the gateway unit's IP address.
 Click the ? icon to display license information.
-These settings can also be configured by editing the command line.
-See the Setup Manual.

 4.7.1.2 Advanced Tab